Net Worth

 Overland Park Home

 In September 2020, Jones paid $1.85 million for a 9,163-square-foot home in Overland Park, Kansas.
 It features a home theatre, bar, gym, and man cave.
-The six-bedroom, eight-bathroom home is currently estimated to be worth $2.37 million.
+According to recent estimates, the six-bedroom, eight-bathroom home is valued at $2.37 million.

 Philanthropy